 - Early childhood half day students will be picked up from 11:30 a.m. to 11:35 a.m.
 Early childhood half day students not picked up by 11:35 will be brought to the office to wait. - Early childhood full day and lower elementary students will be picked up from 3:15 p.m. to 3:30 p.m.
 Parents will enter through the middle gate, turn right, and exit through the west gate.
-Students not picked up by 3:30 will be brought to after care. - Upper elementary and middle school students will be picked up from 3:15 p.m. to 3:30 p.m.
-Parents will enter through the middle gate, turn left, and exit through the east gate.
-Note: Parents with both lower elementary and upper elementary students should come through upper elementary pick-up at 3:15.
+Students not picked up by 3:30 will be brought to after care.

+Upper elementary and middle school students will be picked up from 3:15 p.m. to 3:30 p.m.
+Parents will enter through the middle gate, turn left, and exit through the east gate, turning right.
+Note: Parents with students in both the east and west buildings should come through east building pick-up at 3:15.
 Students not picked up by 3:30 will be brought to after care.